 Simple English definitions for legal terms

-Read a random definition: Obstruction of justice
+Read a random definition: temporary

 Reynolds v.
 Sims is a court case that said every person's vote should count the same in a state's legislature.
 This means that each district should have the same number of people, so each person's vote is equal.
 The case was brought by people in Alabama who said that the way their state counted votes was unfair because it was based on an old census.
 The court agreed that this was not fair and that everyone's vote should be equal.